-When is the best time of year to propagate succulents?
-If you think summer is the only time you can propagate succulent cuttings, I have great news for you!
-I found an easy trick that makes propagating succulents in the winter almost as easy as it is during the summer.
-Keep reading and I will show you exactly how to propagate succulents in winter…
+Can I propagate succulents in winter?
+Yes you can!
+I discovered an easy trick that makes propagating succulents in the winter almost as easy as it is during the summer.
+Keep reading and I will show you exactly how to do it step by step.

-Succulent plant propagation during the winter is a different story.
-During the winter, succulent plants go into a dormant state, and rooting succulent cuttings is much more challenging.
+Succulent propagation during the winter is a different story.
+During the colder months, they go into a dormant state, and rooting them is much more challenging.

 Can You Propagate Succulents In Winter?